Order Sons of Italy in America, National Office records

 This collection may be protected by the Copyright Law of the United States (Title 17, U.S. Code).
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials.
 Researchers may quote from the collection under the fair use provision of the copyright law.

 The Order Sons of Italy in America was founded in New York City in 1905.
 Its national office remained in Manhattan until the mid 1950s, when it was moved to Philadelphia.
-In 1981 the office was relocated in a new building in Washington, D.C.
+In 1981 the office was relocated to a new building in Washington, D.C.

 - IHRC Archives